respeaker/docs/QuickStart.md

 ## File manager

 File manager is an extension of Mopidy music server.
-It allows you to browse/search/edit/upload your local file system.
+It allows you to browse, search, edit or upload file to your local file system.
 Enter `http://192.168.100.1/home.html` in a web browser and click `File Manager` to get started.

 <div class="text-center">
 <img src="https://github.com/respeaker/get_started_with_respeaker/blob/master/img/filemanager.png?raw=true" width="50%" height="50%">